Sip And Savor: Crafting The Perfect Whiskey Sour

 • A Bit of History

-Over time, bartenders refined the balance, sometimes adding egg white for a silky texture or even floating red wine on top for what’s now known as the New York Sour.
-Despite all the variations, the original formula remains unbeatable.
+Over the years, bartenders refined the balance.
+Some added egg white for a soft, silky texture.
+Others experimented with wine floats, giving rise to what we now know as the New York Sour.
+Despite these variations, the original structure remains unbeatable.

 • Ice cubes